Bjorn46/ASP.NET-Core-Example/README.md

 }
 ```

-For a more detailed insight to how the individual parts in the specified code, go to [See the detailed documentation here](./docs/HTTPContextAccessor.md)
+For a more detailed insight to how the individual parts in the specified code, go to [HTTPContextAccessor](./docs/HTTPContextAccessor.md)